 Research extension to other types of inflammation

-Over five years, the U995 laboratory increased its scientific activities threefold and extended its expertise to other inflammatory conditions, thus becoming a reference scientific center in the area of inflammation.
+Over five years, the U995 laboratory increased its scientific activities threefold and extended its expertise to other inflammatory diseases, thus becoming a reference scientific center in the area of inflammation.

 2015 – 2019